cdklabs/cdk-pipelines-github/README.md

 You can find an example usage in [test/example-app.ts](./test/example-app.ts) which includes a simple CDK app and a pipeline.

+You can find a repository that uses this example here: [eladb/test-app-cdkpipeline](https://github.com/eladb/test-app-cdkpipeline).

 To run the example, clone this repository and install dependencies:

 ```shell